 You can also try removing the OpenVPN by using the installation bash commands.
 Once the OpenVPN is installed inside your machine, you can’t install it again.
 If you run the installation command again, it will give you options to add a new user, revoke existing users and remove OpenVPN from your Ubuntu Linux machine.
 You can choose the ‘Remove OpenVPN‘ option to remove the OpenVPN from your machine.

 Before installing the OpenVPN in your Ubuntu Linux, you need to know what type of virtual private network you need?
 The OpenVPN is mostly used to establish a secure shell private network connection.
-If you want to use a Point-to-Point Tunneling Protocol VPN or an Internet Protocol Security VPN, then you should give a second thought before installing the OpenVPN in your machine.
+If you want to use a Point-to-Point Tunneling Protocol VPN or an Internet Protocol Security VPN, then you should give it a second thought before installing the OpenVPN in your machine.

 In this post, I have described the steps of how to install and configure the OpenVPN daemon in your Ubuntu Linux.
-I’ve also explained the working method and key features of the OpenVPN.
-In case you are searching for an end-to-end encrypted virtual private network, then the OpenVPN is appropriate for you.
+I’ve also explained the working method and key features of OpenVPN.
+In case you are searching for an end-to-end encrypted virtual private network, then OpenVPN is appropriate for you.
 Using a virtual private network is totally safe and legal.

 If you find this post useful and informative, please share it with your friends and the Linux community.
-Let us know which VPN is the most trustworthy to you.
+Let us know which VPN is the most trustworthy for you.
 Write your opinions in the comment segment.